metamath/lamp-guide/docs/11/index.md

 is opened in *temporary mode (aka TEMP mode)*.
 *Changes in temporary mode will not be stored* in the editor's content to the local storage.

-The web page header starts with "TEMP" in any tab in temporary mode.
+To reduce the risk of accidentally doing something important while in temporary mode, word "Editor" is shaded orange (warning you that editing is temporary) and the web page header starts with "TEMP".
 Also, the first attempt to edit will remind you that you're in temporary mode and that changes will be discarded later.